life-itself/tao/governance/README.md

 # Membership

-Our intention is to create membership structure which reflects the vision of Life Itself – where people experience being supported, cared for, and believed in while living the Life Itself vision and mission through our key [values][].
+Our intention is to create membership structure which reflects the vision of Life Itself – where people experience being part of something, contributing and being contributed to and living the Life Itself vision and mission through our key [values][].

 The other intention of the model is to reflect and recognise the different level of involvement and contribution to Life Itself by its members.